coderprogram/Applied-Math-Modelling/README.md

-# Mathematical Modeling in Python: Difference Equations
+# Mathematical Modeling in Python

 Inspired by Giordano’s *A First Course in Mathematical Modeling*.